 - The gas appliance and vent system must be vented directly to the outside of the building, and never be attached to a chimney serving a separate solid fuel or gas-burning appliance.
-Each direct vent gas appliance must use its own separate vent system. - Make sure the exhaust pipe on the heater connects to the exhaust portion of the cap.
-The illustrations below show how the flex liners should be attached. - The exhaust vent must reline the entire length of the chimney and terminate above the chimney top - Be careful not to crimp or rupture the liner when bending it into chimney offsets - When installed, the vent must meet all of the vent manufacturer's requirements - Make sure to use the following: - 4" (102mm) UL 441 or 1775 Gas Liner for Exhaust, 3" (76mm) UL 441 or 1775 Gas Liner for Air Inlet - Simpson Duravent 6-5/8" to 3" & 4" Co-Linear Adapter and Flashing (Travis Part # 98900124) - Simpson Duravent High-Wind Vertical Termination Cap
+Each direct vent gas appliance must use it's own separate vent system. - Make sure the exhaust pipe on the heater connects to the exhaust portion of the cap.
+The illustrations below show how the flex liners should be attached. - The exhaust vent must reline the entire length of the chimney and terminate above the chimney top - Be careful not to crimp or rupture the liner when bending it into chimney offsets - When installed, the vent must meet all of the vent manufacturer's requirements - Make sure to use the following:

+3" (76mm) UL 441 or 1775 Gas Liner for Exhaust and Air Inlet Simpson Duravent 6-5/8" to 3" & 3" Co-Linear Adapter and Flashing Simpson Duravent High-Wind Vertical Termination Cap